unibo-spe/spe-slides/content/09-containerization/_index.md

 <br/>

-> Subsequent examples work on Linux, but they should work on any platform
+> Subsequent examples are shown on Linux, but they should work on any platform
 > + provided that a `bash` or `zsh` shell is available

 ---